Keynecta/client-portal.keynecta.com/content/_index.md

       open_in_new_tab: false
   - _bookshop_name: content-cards
     preheading: ''
-    heading: Welcome to  Keynecta Login
+    heading: Welcome Gladstone to your Safety Portal.
     body: This is a good place for an employee message
     cards:
       - heading: Keynecta Dashboard